 28.3.
-Employees shall be allowed to have an accumulation of not more than three hundred fifteen (315) hours of paid vacation time for 37 $\frac{1}{2}$ hour Employees and three hundred thirty-six (336) hours of paid vacation time for 40 hour Employees as of the end of the day on December 31, 2013 and December 31, 2014.
-All unused paid vacation hours over 263 but not more than 315 for 37 $\frac{1}{2}$ hour Employees and over 280 but not more than 336 for 40 hour Employees accumulated as of the end of the day on December 31, 2013, and December 31, 2014 shall be converted into cash and deposited into a post-employment health care savings plan (HCSP) account, knows as the Minnesota Health Care Savings Plan, administered by the Minnesota State Retirement System, established by the Employer in the name of the Employee.
+Employees shall be allowed to have an accumulation of not more than three hundred fifteen (315) hours of paid vacation time for 37 1⁄2 hour Employees and three hundred thirty-six (336)

+hours of paid vacation time for 40 hour Employees as of the end of the day on December 31, 2013 and December 31, 2014.
+All unused paid vacation hours over 263 but not more than 315 for 37 1⁄2 hour Employees and over 280 but not more than 336 for 40 hour Employees accumulated as of the end of the day on December 31, 2013, and December 31, 2014 shall be converted into cash and deposited into a post-employment health care savings plan (HCSP) account, knows as the Minnesota Health Care Savings Plan, administered by the Minnesota State Retirement System, established by the Employer in the name of the Employee.
 The HCSP deposits shall be made within sixty (60) days following December 31, 2013, and December 31, 2014.
-Employees with an accumulation of more than 315 hours for 37 $\frac{1}{2}$ hour Employees or 336 hours for 40 hour Employees as of the end of the end of the day on December 31, 2013 and December 31, 2014.
-Employees with an accumulation of more than 315 hours for 37 $\frac{1}{2}$ hour Employees or 336 hours for 40 hour Employees as of the end of the end of the day on December 31, 2013 and December 31, 2014, shall forfeit the amount of paid vacation that exceeds these stated limits.
+Employees with an accumulation of more than 315 hours for 37 1⁄2 hour Employees or 336 hours for 40 hour Employees as of the end of the day on December 31, 2013 and December 31, 2014, shall forfeit the amount of paid vacation that exceeds these stated limits.
 Employer shall not pay Employees for paid vacation time forfeited pursuant to this section.

-28.4.
-Effective January 1, 2015, Employees shall be allowed to have an accumulation of not more than two hundred sixty-three (263) hours of paid vacation time for $37 \frac{1}{2}$ hour Employees and two hundred eighty (280) hours of paid vacation time for 40 hour Employees as of the end of the day on December 31 of each year.
-Employees with an accumulation of more than 263 hours for

-37 1⁄2 hour Employees or 280 hours for 40 hour Employees as of the end of the day on December 31 of each year shall forfeit the amount of paid vacation that exceeds these stated limits.
+28.43.
+Effective January 1, 2015, Employees shall be allowed to have an accumulation of not more than two hundred sixty-three (263) hours of paid vacation time for 37 1⁄2 hour Employees and two hundred eighty (280) hours of paid vacation time for 40 hour Employees as of the end of the day on December 31 of each year.
+An Employee's vacation hours over 263 for 37 1⁄2 hour/week Employees and over 280 for 40 hour/week Employees remaining at the end of the day on December 31 of each year shall be converted into cash calculated at their Basic Hourly Rate as of December 31 of each year shall be converted into cash calculated at their Basic Hourly Rate as of December 31st and deposited into their health care savings plan (HCSP) account.
+The conversion will take place no later than February 15th of the following year.
+Employees or 280 hours for 40 hour Employees as of the end of the day on December 31 of each year shall be converted into 263 hours for 37 1⁄2 hour Employees or 280 hours for 40 hour Employees with an accumulation of more than 263 hours for 37 1⁄2 hour Employees or 280 hours for 40 hour Employees as of the end of the day on December 31 of each year shall forfeit the amount of paid vacation that exceeds these stated limits.
 The Employer shall not pay Employees for paid vacation hours forfeited pursuant to this Section.

-28.5.
+28.54.
 No Employee shall be allowed to use vacation time and no Employee shall be compensated for vacation time until he or she has been continuously employed for not less than six (6) months.
 No Employee shall use vacation time except at such time or times as the Appointing Authority may approve.

-28.6.
+28.65.
 In the event of death of any Employee, any vacation or compensatory time accumulated to the credit of such deceased Employee shall be compensated for and shall be paid in accordance with Minnesota Statutes, Section 181.58, as amended.

-28.7.
+28.76.
 An Employee may irrevocably give accrued vacation hours to another Employee, under the following conditions: